tjhorner/blog/_posts/2016-09-16-intro-to-nodejs-telegram-bot.md

 **And remember, have fun!**

+### Feedback

+As this is my first workshop/guide post, I'd like to get feedback on it so I can improve in the future.
+If you could fill out this form, that would be awesome!
+Thanks in advance.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSchjl-liXpOY-HewyM2DmcVD4S55jYRNuiYyjMjtuGLhui8Tg/viewform?embedded=true" width="900" height="1099" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ### Source

 The complete source of the code used in this article is available on GitHub here: